anti79/tweetcop/README.md

 # tweetcop
-A tool to scan Twitter profiles find tweets that contain hate speech/insults/threats using Perspective API
+A tool to scan Twitter profiles find tweets that contain hate speech/insults/threats using Perspective API.
+Sves dadta to a csv file.
 # Setup
 To use the tool, you will have to obtain API keys for both Perpective API and Twitter:
   - perspectiveapi.com